-In this post we introduce Dark Cat, Anubis and Keyhole, three IcedID VNC backdoor variants NVISO observed.
+In this post we introduce Dark Cat, Anubis and Keyhole, three IcedID & Kakbot VNC backdoor variants NVISO observed.
 We'll follow by exposing common TTPs before revealing information leaked through the attackers' clipboard data.

 In recent weeks OneNote has gotten a lot of media attention as threat actors are abusing the embedded files feature in OneNote in their phishing campaigns.
 In this post we will analyze this new way of malware delivery and create a detection rule for it.